ENDGAME:

 and to meeting the final challenges

-of this world which You have given to me.
+of this world which You may give me.

 Then, make me ready for a good departure